hellhond/perfexcrm/README.md

 # Perfex CRM patches

 [Perfex CRM](https://www.perfexcrm.com) is a self-hosted CRM application written in PHP.
+This repository provides a set of unofficial patches to add specific functionality to Perfex CRM.

 <span class="badge-paypal"><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9JKAQMYRN36EE" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-blue.svg" alt="PayPal donate button" /></a></span>

+## Patches

+* Identity PDF: add a 'corporate identity' PDF as background to most PDF documents.
+This eliminates the need to implement the look and feel of your existing documents in to Perfex CRM.

 ## Instructions